diku-dk/libhip/docs/index.markdown

 layout: default
 ---
 # LibHip
-The content will be available after the relevant paper under review is accepted
+The content will be available after the relevant paper under review is accepted.

+Following, you can see some example screenshots from the repository.
 <!-- Adding images -->
 <!-- ![]({{ site.url }}{{ site.baseurl }}/assets/images/testImg.png) -->